Hydrogen-cooled turbo generator: Design

 The turbogenerator also contains a smaller generator producing direct current excitation power for the rotor coil.
 Older generators used dynamos and slip rings for DC injection to the rotor, but the moving mechanical contacts were subject to wear.
 Modern generators have the excitation generator on the same shaft as the turbine and main generator; the diodes needed are located directly on the rotor.
 The excitation current on larger generators can reach 10 kA.
 The amount of excitation power ranges between 0.5 and 3% of the generator output power.

 The rotor usually contains caps or cage made of nonmagnetic material; its role is to provide a low impedance path for eddy currents which occur when the three phases of the generator are unevenly loaded.
 In such cases, eddy currents are generated in the rotor, and the resulting Joule heating could in extreme cases destroy the generator.

 Hydrogen gas is circulated in a closed loop to remove heat from the active parts then it is cooled by gas-to-water heat exchangers on the stator frame.
 The working pressure is up to 6 bar.

 An on-line thermal conductivity detector (TCD) analyzer is used with three measuring ranges.
 The first range (80–100% H2) is to monitor the hydrogen purity during normal operation.
 The second (0–100% H2) and third (0–100% CO2) measuring ranges allow safe opening of the turbines for maintenance.

 Hydrogen has very low viscosity, a favorable property for reducing drag losses in the rotor.
 These losses can be significant due to the rotor's high rotational speed.
 A reduction in the purity of the hydrogen coolant increases windage losses in the turbine due to the associated increase in viscosity and drag.
-A drop in hydrogen purity from 98% to 95% in a large generator can increase windage losses by 32%; this is equivalent to 685 kW for a 907 MW generator.
+A drop of only a few percent in hydrogen purity can increase windage losses by hundreds of kilowatts in a large generator.
 Windage losses also increase heat loss in the generator and increase the problem of dealing with the waste heat.